 - Gurgling sounds from drains or toilets: Air trapped in your drainage system produces gurgling noises and often accompanies venting failures.

 At Anton’s Plumbing & Gas, we diagnose root causes using CCTV drain inspections, smoke testing for vents, and pressure diagnostics.
-Our licensed plumbers provide clear options—repair, reline, or replace—with upfront pricing and same-day service across Sydney.
-We operate 24/7 with no call-out fee, so you can address urgent odor problems without delay.
+Our fully licensed plumbers (NSW Lic.
+210933C) provide clear options—repair, reline, or replace—with upfront pricing and same-day service across Sydney.
+We operate 24/7 with no call-out fee, so you can address urgent odour problems without delay.

 How Anton’s Plumbing & Gas Supports Odor-Free Bathrooms Across Sydney